vieira/vim-javascript/README.md

 JavaScript and TypeScript bundle for vim, this bundle provides syntax highlighting and improved indentation.

-Note: This is my personal fork of pangloss/vim-javascript that removes flow support and adds TypeScript instead.
-Other than that, it should match the origin and I will mostly be pulling from there and trying to submit any changes upstream.
+**Note**: This is my personal fork of [pangloss/vim-javascript](https://github.com/pangloss/vim-javascript.git) that removes flow support and adds TypeScript instead.
+Other than that, it should match the origin and I will mostly be pulling from there and trying to submit any other changes upstream.